This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Bell Peppers Vs Hot Peppers

-When choosing between bell peppers and hot peppers for your garden, consider how you’ll use them in your kitchen and how long you’ll need to store them.
+When choosing between bell peppers and hot peppers for your garden, you’ll want to evaluate their distinct flavor profiles and how each type performs in different storage methods.

-• Hot peppers: Concentrated heat levels; ideal for salsas, hot sauces, and spice blends; contain capsaicin that extends shelf life
+- Hot peppers: Intense heat levels from jalapeños to habaneros; ideal for salsas, hot sauces, and spice blends; capsaicin naturally extends shelf life for better preserving peppers

 Days to Maturity